programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 [codeprogress2.png]

 ### Missing Data
 As stated previously, this dataset contains entries both completed as well as ones currently in progress.
 This means that there are records in our dataset that contain missing information.
 Cells where no information, including whitespace, is present is known as a `null value`.
+Sometimes, especially in larger research projects, you might need to present progress reports or a proof of concept as part of your preliminary research.
+This means that you would be pulling from an incomplete dataset, similar to the one with which we are working.
+Or, for instance, it might be that researchers are transcribing menus chronologically, therefore you have records for every menu but not data to possess said records.
+If you are interested in events tied to earlier dates but not later ones, it might be prudent to begin processing your collected data prior to the completion of the project.

 It is useful to see which columns in your dataset contain null values.
 The function `df.isnull()` identifies null values cell by cell in your dataset, and, if run, will return your dataset populated by Booleans, with True meaning the cell is a null.
 While this might be interesting to view, a table populated entirely by True/False values is difficult to read and hard to interpret.
 By adding `.sum()` to the end of the function, Python will return an overview, the names of each column header alongside the total number of times a cell is marked True in each column.
 Therefore, by inputting the code